 Following the death of Leopold II in 1792, the position of Holy Roman Emperor was soon given to his son, Franz (1768-1835).
 The young Habsburg monarch thus became Emperor Franz II.

-It seems you can never have quite enough empires, though.
-In 1804, Franz also established the Austrian Empire, thus becoming its first emperor and assuming a second imperial title (Franz I).
+In 1804, Franz established the Austrian Empire, thus becoming its first emperor and assuming a second imperial title (Emperor Franz I).

-Franz’s reign did not pass without incident.
+Franz remains one of the more notable Habsburgs.
 For example, he crossed swords regularly with Napoleon, hosted the seminal Congress of Vienna, and his politics caused the Biedermeier cultural phenomenon.

 After Franz died, his son and successor (Ferdinand I) decided to erect a monument to his father.